gameontext/sample-room-golang/README.md

     ```

 ### Run the container on Bluemix
-1. Our container uses a startup script which is driven by environment variables.
-Edit example-container.env and change the environment variable to suit your needs as we will be using this to pass our enviroment variable settings to the container.
+1. The container uses a startup script which is driven by environment variables.
+Edit example-container.env and change the environment variable to suit your needs as we will be using this to pass enviroment variable settings to the container.

  See the commentary in container-startup.sh and example-container.env for additional details.